 Example 2: Sam, Jenny, Mary, and Jack are standing in a queue in the given order.
 Who is in the fourth position?

 From the given information, we can say that: Sam is in the first place, Jenny is in the second place, Mary is in the third place, and Jack is in the fourth place.
 Therefore, Jack is standing in the fourth position.
 Here, 4th is an ordinal number as it is denoting the position of Jack.

 Is Zero an Ordinal Number?

-Yes, zero can be represented as an ordinal number.
+It is not right to consider 0 as an ordinal number but it can be represented as an ordinal number.
 For zero, the position is represented as 0th or zeroth.